guilatrova/latrovacommits-articles/posts/2021/2021-07-01-project-tryceratops/post.en-us.md

         return config.get("tool", {}).get("tryceratops", {})
 ```

-The actual challenge would be to find out whether a `pyproject.toml` file exists or not.
+The challenge would be to find out whether a `pyproject.toml` file exists or not.

 To be honest I wasn't sure on the best way to do it.
-Someone can run `tryceratops` from anywhere in the directory tree and it should always work!
-So I can't infer that the CLI is always being invoked from the root.
-Instead of struggling to find a solution myself (that probably would be bad), I decided to find out what other projects are doing.
+Someone can run `tryceratops` from **anywhere** in the directory tree and it should always work!
+So **I can't infer that the CLI is always being invoked from the project root**.

+Instead of struggling to find a solution myself (that probably would be not that good), I realized that I could learn what other projects are doing.
 For instance, I checked on [`black`](https://github.com/psf/black) and adjusted it (by simplifying) to fit my needs, that's what I ended up with:

 ```py
 def find_project_root(srcs: Sequence[str]) -> Path: